 - The overlay is designed to sit flat on the table top with an approximate 1″ reveal of the underlay showing all around.
 Subtract 2″ from both of your table measurements (1″ for each side) to get your finished size.
 For our table that final measurement should be 95″ x 38″.
-We use a ¾” double turn hem to finish the overlay.
-Therefore, you need to add back 1½” to all sides to account for the hem or 3″ total to both the finished width and length.
-In our sample, that means 95″ + 3″ x 38″ + 3″ = 98″ x 41″.
+We use a ¾” double turn Hem to Finish the overlay.
+Therefore, you need to add back 1½” to account for each Hem or 3″ total to both the finished width and length.
+In our sample, that means 95″ + 3″ for the length and 38″ + 3″ or 98″ x 41″.

 - From the fabric for your underlay (linen in our sample), figure your dimensions and cut cut ONE rectangle.
 We cut one rectangle 105″ x 48″.
-Because we are fringing the underlay, cut on-grain and keep all your edges as straight and true as possible.
+Because we are fringing the underlay, make sure you cut on-Grain and keep all your edges as straight and true as possible.

 - From the fabric for your overlay, figure your dimensions and cut ONE rectangle.
 We cut one rectangle 98″ x 41″.

 - We made our fluffy pom poms, using a Clover Pom-Pom Maker.
 You can do this too with help from our easy, step-by-step tutorial.
-Or… you can buy some big pom-poms.
+Or… you can buy some big pom poms.

 - We used a straight pom hanger for this project.
 On some of our other Noel Home projects, such as our Stockings and Chair Covers, we used a fancy little twisted cord technique for the pom hangers.
 This would certainly work for this project as well.
 If you are a knitter, you’ll recognize this easy technique right away.
 If not, there are lots of instructions online.

 - For each of our pom pom pairs, we made one pom hanger approximately 8″ and the other approximately 6″.